Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 The TowerTesting manager ensures you exit TowerTesting as soon as your goal in `additional_cond` is reached, your tower health reaches 0 or if you manually exit TowerTesting.
 As there are game-modes such as `challenges` or `normal mode` where your run can end without your tower dying, this AI cannot cycle through them as it'll cause.

 `additional_cond` is an additional condition to the exit condition.
-This is used to exit your run early if you want multiple difficulties and regions to be at equal wave-goals.
+This is used to exit your run early if you want multiple difficulties and regions to be at equal wave-goals.<br>
+If you want to exit the run after a certain amount of time, you now have 2 timers at your disposal
+- `time.real` for the total ammount of time IRL that you've been in a run for.
+- `time.game` for the total ammount of time the run has been going on for.

 The Movement manager handles moving in the TowerTesting menu.<br>
 (Note that the TowerTesting menu is where you press the Launch button to start a TowerTesting instance).